aj0strow/ajostrow.me/db/articles/rendering-tweets.md

 }
 ```

-Not bad but the urls are still potentially enormous.
+Better, tho the urls are still potentially enormous.
 Deeper into the twitter text package seems an opportunity to provide a display url.

 ```javascript
 // linkTextWithEntity(entity, options) ~ line 587